boualimed/biohyd/Code/Openplc/Readme.md

-# openplc will be used in this project
+# OpenPLC will be used in this project
 below you will find all the details on how to install and use it.

 # OpenPLC Runtime version 3